-- Provide targeted technical assistance to states/ tribes, communities, and ECE programs especially those serving children from historically marginalized communities in identifying high-quality pedagogical approaches and curricula. - Fund research that identifies the most effective, culturally and linguistically responsive, and scalable pedagogical approaches and curricula across ECE settings. - Develop and pilot a new measurement tool or set of tools that assess equitable learning opportunities including pedagogy and curriculum within ECE programs.
+- Provide targeted technical assistance to states/ tribes, communities, and ECE programs - especially those serving children from historically marginalized communities - in identifying high-quality pedagogical approaches and curricula. - Fund research that identifies the most effective, culturally and linguistically responsive, and scalable pedagogical approaches and curricula across ECE settings. - Develop and pilot a new measurement tool or set of tools that assess equitable learning opportunities - including pedagogy and curriculum - within ECE programs. - Provide guidance to states on assessing whether racial disparities in GATE exist and on remedying any such disparities.
+Direct federal technical assistance efforts to support implementation. - Fund research to evaluate the effectiveness of policies to close disparities in access to and enrollment in GATE, including more accurate, anti-bias, culturally grounded methods to assess giftedness.

-- Include equitable access to learning approaches that are developmentally appropriate, child-centered, and play-based in-state/tribal QRIS. - Provide targeted funding and technical assistance to expand access to these approaches in Pre-K and child care, prioritizing historically marginalized communities - Inventory schools and ECE programs currently using successful pedagogical approaches and curricula that result in closing opportunity gaps and disparities.
-Lift these examples up as models for other schools and programs to visit and learn from.
+- Include equitable access to learning approaches that are developmentally appropriate, child-centered, and play-based in-state/tribal QRIS. - Provide targeted funding and technical assistance to expand access to these approaches in Pre-K and child care, prioritizing historically marginalized communities. - Inventory schools and ECE programs currently using successful pedagogical approaches and curricula that result in closing opportunity gaps and disparities.
+Lift these examples up as models for other schools and programs to visit and learn from. - Invest in expanding GATE in historically marginalized and lower-resourced communities.
+Invest in embedding enriched learning opportunities in every classroom, starting with historically marginalized and lower-resourced communities. - Invest in ongoing professional development opportunities to minimize the impact of bias in teachers' and other staff's GATE identification and referral decisions.